-Text-dependent questions -----
+Text-dependent questions ----

-Let's remember that as critical readers, thinkers, and writers, we are going to read different stories to learn information about this topic to answer this guiding question: What can we learn from other people's lives?
+Let's remember that as critical readers, thinkers, and writers, we are going to read different stories to learn information about this topic to answer this guiding question: How can we understand each other and work together?
 As we read the anchor texts in this unit, let's think of information or ideas we can learn from the text that will help us answer this guiding question.

 Re-read the story.
 Then, complete the third step of the Close Reading process 3.
-Use annotations and text-dependent questions to collect information and check student understanding.
+Use annotations and text-dependent questions to collect information and check Student understanding.

 Now let's think about the key details of the story.
 Think about this text-dependent question: What are the most important events in the story?
+Did the characters work together?
 Use key details and evidence from the story to support your thinking.
 Close your eyes and massage your brains and think about your answer.
 What are the most important events in the story?
+Did the characters work together?
 Use key details from the story and evidence to support your thinking.
 Be ready to share with a partner.
 Turn to the person next to you (different from our last session) and take turns sharing your thinking.